vank1chaa/video-audio-convert/README.md

-# Sony BDP-S1700/K USB Movie Fix Guide
+# Sony Blu-Ray Player USB Movie Fix (tested on BDP-S1700/K)

 This guide explains how to convert movie files so they play properly from a USB flash drive on a **Sony BDP-S1700/K Blu-ray player**.